mvolkmann/web-translate/README.md

 - New languages are added to the list of supported languages in `languages.json`.
 - New translations are added in the English file `en.json`.
-- A changes is made in a language-specific `-overrides.json` file.
+- A change is made in a language-specific `-overrides.json` file.
 - New calls to `i18n` with literal strings are added in any source file, or the literal strings passed to existing calls are modified, and translations for the new values are not already present